alikeshk/Online-Store-App/README.md

 ## Note For Running the App

-To connect to your own database, navigate to the `Online-Store-App/Store-App/appsettings-template.json` file and create a copy of that file named `appsettings.json`.
-Enter your database connection string as the value for the `"ShoppingAppCon"` key.
+To connect to your own database, navigate to the `Online-Store-App/Store-App/appsettings-template.json` template file, and create a copy of that file named `appsettings.json`.
+In the new `appsettings.json` file, enter your database connection string as the value for the `"ShoppingAppCon"` key.

 The SQL scripts to create tables and dummy data can be found in the directory `Online-Store-App/Store-App/SQL_Scripts/`.